OfficerClucks/OfficerClucks/README.md

 - 👋 Hi, I’m @OfficerClucks
-- 👀 I’m interested in ...
-Back end coding.
+- 👀 I’m interested in doing cyber security and pen testing
-- 🌱 I’m currently learning ...
-Java
+- 🌱 I’m currently learning  Splunk and java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open source projects and flipper zero prokects
-- 📫 How to reach me ...

 <!---
 OfficerClucks/OfficerClucks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.